 Distracted driving is yet another major cause of truck accidents in Tampa.
-It occurs when a driver takes their eyes off the road for too long, which increases the likelihood of collision with other vehicles and objects.
+It occurs when drivers take their eyes off the road for too long, increasing the likelihood of colliding with other vehicles and objects.

 A truck driver driving distracted is even riskier, given the truck's massive size, making it more challenging to avoid an accident after losing control.